-For the fiscal year ended June 30, 2019, \$8,325,659 of expenditures were capitalized and recorded as capital assets of the District.
+For the fiscal year ended June 30, 2023, \$1,104,030 in capital outlay was placed into service as capital assets of the District. \$490,269 was added to construction in progress.
 These additions to the District's capital assets will be depreciated over time as explained below.

-The net effect of the new capital assets, assets disposed of during the fiscal year, and the current year's depreciation is a net increase to capital assets in the amount of \$7,109,461 for the fiscal year ended June 30, 2019.
+The net effect of the new capital assets, assets disposed of during the fiscal year, and the current year's depreciation expense is a net decrease to capital assets in the amount of \$1,964,791 for the fiscal year ended June 30, 2023.